Link Delay Estimation via Expander Graphs: Evaluation Results

-We use Inet version 3.0 \cite{jin2000inet,winick2002inet} - an Internet topology generator software (at AS\footnote{Autonomous System} level) - to generate random graphs with given power law and fixed number of boundary nodes \footnote{Boundary nodes are nodes with degree one which act as injection point for probes in our problem.}.
-We create networks containing 5000 nodes with 5, 8, 10, 12, 16 and 20 boundary nodes, respectively.
-The output of Inet, which gives neighbors of each node in the generated graph, is fed to matgraph toolbox in MATLAB \cite{sheinerman2007matgraph} for modification.
+We use Inet version 3.0 \cite{winick2002inet}--an Internet topology generator software at AS (Autonomous System) level-- to generate random graphs with the given power law factor and a fixed number of boundary nodes.
+Boundary nodes are nodes with degree one which act as injection points for probes in network tomography problem.
+We create networks containing 5000 nodes with 12, 16, 20, 25 and 30 boundary nodes, respectively.
+The output of Inet, which contains the set of neighbors of each node in the generated graph, is fed to matgraph toolbox in MATLAB \cite{sheinerman2007matgraph} for modification.
 We first create a routing matrix containing the shortest paths between any boundary node pairs in the network.
-Then we delete all nodes and links which do not contribute to any of the above paths, since it is clear that if a link is not covered by any end-to-end path, it is not identifiable.
-Then we remove all nodes with degree two, as it is a well-known fact in network tomography that nodes with degree two are not 1-identifiable using end-to-end measurement techniques \cite{gjoka2007loss}.
+Then we delete all nodes and links that do not contribute to any of the above paths, since if a link is not covered by any end-to-end path, it is not identifiable.
 The remaining networks constitute our random set.
-In Figure \ref{F:InetGraphs}, six examples of Internet-like random networks are depicted.
+In Figure \ref{F:InetGraphs}-(a), an example of random network is depicted.

+It is worth pointing out that in Internet topology-based networks, a relationship exists between the number of boundary nodes (number of nodes with degree one) and the number of links in a network (often referred to as the network size) \cite{chen2003tomography}.
+The literature shows that the degree of nodes in Internet topology has a power law distribution.
+The majority of Internet topology generator softwares, including Inet 3.0, consider the number of boundary nodes as an input argument \cite{winick2002inet}.
+In Figure \ref{F:InetGraphs}-(b) Statistics of number of links within a network with fix number of boundary nodes is depicted.
+Clearly, size of the networks (number of links in the networks) grows with the number of boundary nodes.
+Moreover, In Figure \ref{F:InetGraphs}-(b) presents the average number of paths in the networks that are available for delay recovery.
+As expected, number of paths in the network is less than number of links.